 - Eating at a specific restaurant or specific food that is part of your family’s traditional meal

 Many of these drinking cues enter and exit your awareness without much notice.
 This leaves behind a lingering urge to revisit the actions associated with them.
-One small moment may stick with you all day, whetting an appetite that you can’t sate without understanding how you got there.
-It’s frustrating.
-And can make you feel like you’re lacking control over your thoughts.
-Even when your actions remain in line with your recovery plan.
+One small moment may stick with you all day, whetting an appetite you can’t satisfy without understanding how you got there.
+It’s frustrating and can make you feel like you lack control over your thoughts, even when your actions align with your recovery plan.

 Practice Recovery Mindfulness

 Practice noticing those thoughts as readily as you notice the drinking cues.
-Observe them without attaching judgment to them.
-So that the feelings they bring up can enter and leave with the same fluidity of the twinkling of lights or the falling of snow.
+Observe them without attaching judgment to them so the feelings they bring up can enter and leave without harm.

-As move through the holiday season, spend some time with your support system, therapist or sponsor reviewing the drinking cues you might encounter and taking note of how they make you feel.
-Instead of focusing on how you might fail, focus on noticing cues.
+As you move through the holiday season, spend some time with your support system, therapist, or sponsor reviewing the drinking cues you might encounter and noting how they make you feel.
+Instead of focusing on how you might fail, concentrate on noticing cues.
 Your awareness of them may be the defining factor in defense.
 This can empower you to act ahead of alcohol impulses.
-You are still in control, and you are capable even when you’re struggling.
+You are still in control and capable even when you’re struggling.